Allan MacNab: Upper Canada Rebellion, 1837

 MacNab opposed the reform movement in Upper Canada that was led by William Lyon Mackenzie.
 When Mackenzie led the Upper Canada Rebellion in 1837, MacNab was part of the force of British regular troops and Upper Canada militia that moved against Mackenzie at Montgomery's Tavern in Toronto on 7 December, dispersing Mackenzie's rebels in less than an hour.
-On 29 December, MacNab and Captain Andrew Drew, of the Royal Navy, commanding a party of militia, acting on information and guidance from Alexander McLeod, attacked Mackenzie's supply ship at Navy Island.
-The sinking of the SS Caroline became known as the Caroline affair.